AnthonyCxx/Notes-and-Writeups/C#/Notes.md

 //Declare and initialize a 2 dimensional array string[,] numberNames = new string[3, 2] { { "one", "1" }, { "two", "2" }, { "three", "3" } };
 ```
-> Note: Arrays are dynamic in C# unless a size limit is set.
+> Note: Arrays are dynamic in C# unless a size limit is set. <br />
 > Note: Add a comma inbetween the \[ \] to add another dimension to the array

 # I/O Operations